 Be Aware, Show You Care!

 The UConn Suicide Prevention Committee works all year planning events, sharing important information, training first responders, and engaging the campus to have discussion about suicide and suicide prevention.
-In 2012-2013, the Suicide Prevention Committee will hold suicide prevention events throughout the academic year to strongly communicate that UConn cares and that there is hope, help, and healing for everyone who needs it.
+The Suicide Prevention Committee will hold suicide prevention events throughout the academic year to strongly communicate that UConn cares and that there is hope, help, and healing for everyone who needs it.
 UConn is aware and shows it cares, ask for help!

 College and Suicide - Just the Facts